Zhima-Mochi/linkZapURL/README.md

 ![High Level Design](./docs/design/High_Level_Design.jpeg)

 ### Final Architecture
 All of the services are deployed in local machine for demonstration purpose.
-In production, the services should be deployed in different machines.
+In production, the services should be deployed in different physical or virtual machines.

 ![Final Design](./docs/diagrams/linkzapurl_architecture.png)